People's Association: Concerns on partisanship

 Concerns have been raised as to whether the management of the PA, a statutory board, should be less politicised.
 The governing People's Action Party (PAP) has traditionally fielded candidates who are leaders and advisors active in PA grassroots organisations before each general election, and Residents' Committees and Community Clubs have encouraged the public to support PAP candidates at rallies and electoral events.

 Opposition MPs were not allowed to be advisors to government-run grassroots bodies.
 A spokesperson for the People's Association clarified on a newspaper forum in 2011 that grassroots advisers are appointed by the government; advisors are expected to support and execute its programmes, and the opposition members were not expected to do so.

 In 2011, after the Aljunied GRC was won by the Workers Party (WP) in the general elections, WP chairman Sylvia Lim noted that the Housing and Development Board (HDB) had informed the incoming Aljunied–Hougang Town Council (won by the WP) that it had leased 26 public sites, including fields and hard courts, to the People's Association, and that the PA has informed them that "booking by WP will not be allowed".
 She argued that the move is a move to curtail the "ground presence" of the elected Members of Parliament (MP) in the opposition-held wards.
 Opposition leader Low Thia Khiang added that temples were allowed to hold activities in his constituency only if they have supporting letters from the grassroots organisations, and not from him as the elected MP.

 Non-PAP endorsed politicians such as Chen Show Mao and Tan Cheng Bock (for the presidential elections) were uninvited to PA events.

-In response to allegations of partisanship of the association, minister in the Prime Minister's Office and deputy chairman of PA Chan Chun Sing stated in 2016 that the PA "executes the directions for the Government of the day, as per any statutory board.
+In response to allegations of partisanship of the association, the minister in the Prime Minister's Office and deputy chairman of the PA Chan Chun Sing stated in 2016 that the PA "executes the directions for the Government of the day, as per any statutory board.
 The PA does not allow any political activity or canvassing on our premises or in our activities.
 And we certainly do not mobilise anyone for any political party."

+In the lead-up to the 2025 Singaporean general election, further criticism was levelled at the PA by Leader of the Opposition Pritam Singh, who described the organisation as an instrument of political partisanship that systematically excluded elected opposition MPs from grassroots and community engagement.
+Singh highlighted longstanding practices such as denying opposition MPs access to community clubs, withholding information that would help engage with their constituents, and assigning losing PAP candidates as grassroots advisers in opposition-held wards.
+He also cited the historical requirement for town councils to seek Community Improvement Projects Committee (CIPC) funding through Citizens’ Consultative Committees (CCCs) under the PA, which were typically chaired by PAP-affiliated advisors — a practice that was only reformed in 2021.